ktor-doc-jp/ktor-doc-jp/pages/quickstart/docker.md

 }
 ```

-After that, you have to apply it, along the application plugin:
+After that, you have to apply it, along with the application plugin:

 ```groovy
 apply plugin: "com.github.johnrengelman.shadow"
 apply plugin: 'application'
 ```

-Then specify main class, so it knows what to run when running the java's JAR inside Docker:
+Then specify the main class, so it knows what to run when running the java's JAR inside Docker:

 ```groovy
 mainClassName = 'org.sample.ApplicationKt'
 ```

 The string is the fully qualified name of the class containing your `main` function.
-When `main` function is a top level
+When `main` function is a top-level
 function in a file, the class name is the file name with the `Kt` suffix.
 In the example above, `main` function is in the
 file `Application.kt` in package `org.sample`.